upstash/elections-sentiment-analysis/README.md

-# US Elections FastAPI Project
+# US Elections Sentiment Analysis

 ## Overview
 This project is a FastAPI application designed to provide information and analytics about US elections using Reddit posts.